Bora Bora Cruises

 Shop for pearls

 Tahitian pearls are among the most beautiful in the world and the village of Vaitape has several shops selling stunning pearl jewellery, the signature souvenir of the South Pacific, with the pearls themselves plucked straight from local lagoons.
 Pearl oysters are cultivated on five atolls in the Tuamotu Archipelago, with different locations producing a wide range of colours, sizes, and quality.
 This traditional trade gives employment to a large number of local people - just one pearl farms employs 40 people, including pearl divers who collect the oysters from 20 feet underwater.

 Watch Polynesian fire dancers

-While there are plenty of hip-shaking performances to be found on Bora Bora, the most memorable is the high-speed flame twirling by traditional Tahitian fire dancers.
+While there are plenty of hip-shaking performances to be found on a Bora Bora cruise, the most memorable is the high-speed flame twirling by traditional Tahitian fire dancers.
 Dressed in loincloths, these pyrotechnic experts dazzle with acrobatic moves, handling flames so hot you'll feel the inferno from 10 feet away.
 It’s a truly mesmerising spectacle.

 Sunset in Bora Bora, French Polynesia

 Fancy sailing to Bora Bora in 2021?